asciinema/blog.asciinema.org/content/post/persona.md

 implementation of BrowserID protocol, puts the email address at the center of authentication and gives us simple, privacy-sensitive single sign-in solution.

-Asciinema team believes in Mozilla's mission for promoting openness and innovation on the web, and thus we switch to Persona based authentication, replacing the existing OAuth based flow.
-If you have an existing Asciinema account then fear not, you won't lose access to it.
+asciinema team believes in Mozilla's mission for promoting openness and innovation on the web, and thus we switch to Persona based authentication, replacing the existing OAuth based flow.
+If you have an existing asciinema account then fear not, you won't lose access to it.
 When signing in just use the same email address that you assigned to your account.
 If you don't remember which one you have used (or you haven't set the email address at all) then